simondlevy/ARDroneAutoPylot/README.md

 <a name="Getting_Started">

 <h3>Getting Started</h3>

-To get started, you should download the current AR.Drone <a href="https://projects.ardrone.org">SDK</a>
-(registration required).
-Also make sure your AR.Drone has the current firmware -- easiest way is to download the current version of
+Make sure your AR.Drone has the current firmware -- easiest way is to download the current version of
 <a href="http://itunes.apple.com/us/app/free-flight/id373065271?mt=8">FreeFlight</a>
 from the AppStore.